brunocbreis/pysion/README.md

 ## What to expect

 **pysion** is still very much a work-in-progress, so expect lots of changes and adjustments in its syntax in these beginning stages.
-I hope to add animation support in the near future, because that's when it becomes the most powerful ✨

 As of right now, I have also been developing [FuPlot](https://github.com/brunocbreis/FuPlot), which relies on **pysion** to generate data visualizations as completely-editable (and animatable) Fusion node trees.
 I would love to see what else people can come up with!